 - Never use animation or sound that competes with the gestures, movement, or voice of the speaker.

-The most fundamental rule of speaking with presentation technology seems simple: don't let the technology run the show.
-However, unfamiliarity with the tools, lack of time spent on preparation, and the normal stress associated with being the center of attention can conspire against success.
-Never assume that speech preparation will take less time and effort because you can "hide" behind a few snazzy slides.
-Take extra time to make sure those snazzy slides highlight your professional image.
+The most fundamental rule of communicating with technology seems simple: don't let the technology run the show.
+However, unfamiliarity with the tools, lack of time spent on preparation, and the normal stress associated with important communication can conspire against success.
+Never assume that preparation will take less time and effort because you can "hide" behind a few snazzy presentation slides or stay quiet during a webinar.
+Take extra time to make sure your use of the technology enhances your professional image.

 In most presentation venues, the audience will face one direction, toward a designated space for the speaker to stand.
 It remains the speaker's prerogative to use, change, or ignore the setting to her own advantage.